Logistics share draft spotlight with Joe Burrow, Chase Young

 “Normally, I’ll get text messages from my boys about stuff that’s going on with the draft and I won’t pay attention to them.
 Now the knocking on the door, we’re going to have to make sure we give them some things to do here to keep them busy.
 I think it’s a different dynamic, but when we are in the draft room, we have some position coaches that are doing the same thing, so we’ll pull on that.”

-AP Pro Football Writers Teresa M. Walker and Rob Maaddi, and Sports Writers Jay Cohen, Charles Odum, Greg Beacham and David Brandt contributed.
+AP Pro Football Writers Teresa M. Walker and Rob Maaddi, and Sports Writers Jay Cohen, Charles Odum, Greg Beacham and David Brandt contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL